 Joan Vollmer

-Parker’s roommate, Joan Vollmer, was perhaps the most active female in the central social circle of the Beat Generation.
-It was her that spent the night talking with Burroughs, Kerouac, Ginsberg, Carr, Huncke, and Chase.
-She was set up with Burroughs by Ginsberg, who greatly admired both of them, and later became Joan Vollmer Burroughs.
+Parker’s roommate, Joan Vollmer, was perhaps the most active female participant in the central social circle of the Beat Generation.
+It was Vollmer who spent the night talking with Burroughs, Kerouac, Ginsberg, Carr, Huncke, and Chase.
+She was set up with Burroughs by Ginsberg, who greatly admired both of them.
 William S Burroughs was her second husband.

-Edie Parker thought Vollmer the most intelligent woman she’d ever met, and was impressed by the rebellious spirit that torn her away from her mother, and drove her to sleep around and treat men as men treated women.
+Edie Parker thought Vollmer the most intelligent woman she’d ever met, and was impressed by the rebellious spirit that tore her away from her mother and drove her to sleep around and treat men as men treated women.
+She was rare among women in that her intellect was respected by her male Beat peers.

-Whereas Burroughs seemed to ride out the drugs, becoming a strange epitome of gay-junky chic, Vollmer’s addiction was tragic and destructive, and it saddened her friends to see her degenerate into a shell of her former self.
+Whereas Burroughs seemed to ride out the drugs, Vollmer’s addiction was tragic and destructive, and it saddened her friends to see her degenerate into a shell of her former self.
 She developed a limp, never slept, and spent all night raking lizards off trees.

-Their marriage was turbulent, largely on account of their drug-use, legal troubles, unpredictable, self-destructive behaviour, and Burroughs’ interest in young boys, for whom he travelled much of the Western hemisphere.
+Their marriage was turbulent, largely on account of their drug use, legal troubles, unpredictable self-destructive behaviour, and Burroughs’ interest in young men, for whom he travelled much of the Western hemisphere.
 Eventually, Burroughs shot Vollmer dead in a drunken game of William Tell.

 Perhaps Brenda Knight says it best in Women of the Beat Generation: